fede-moya/sandbox/README.md

-programing practice repository (monorepo)

-- react
+# SANDBOX

+Programing practice mono-repo with different projects and thechologies pre-set up ready to go for testing ideas or practicing new concepts.

-- rails-with-views
+- React
+- Standard Rails without hotwire
   .ruby-version
 - rails-hotwire
   .ruby-version
-- rails-rest-api
+- Rails --api
   .ruby-version
 - rails-graphql-api
   .ruby-version
 - redis (some basic ruby script for interacting with redis directly, demonstrating the different types of data structures it supports)
-  # READMe (with different uses for redis)
 - sql (sql script for creating a database with some dummy data, with also a script for deleting data)

-# README
-using nvm for managin node versions using rbm for managing ruby versions
+using nvm for managing node versions using rvm for managing ruby versions

 Most of the third party software needed like postgres or redis is provided through docker containers, with the help of docker-compose.